Geometric quantification of multiparty entanglement through orthogonality of vectors: Introduction

 \section{Introduction}

-Entanglement \cite{schrodinger1935discussion} is one of the most distinctive features of quantum mechanics which manifests as nonlocal correlations \cite{PhysRev.47.777} in quantum systems \cite{horodecki2009quantum,RevModPhys.84.1655}.
-The maximally entangled Bell states \cite{bell1964einstein} have played a significant role in illustrating the nature of quantum correlations, as well as their usefulness in quantum tasks \cite{10.5555/1972505}.
+Entanglement is one of the most distinctive features of quantum mechanics which manifests as nonlocal correlations in quantum systems \cite{schrodinger1935discussion,PhysRev.47.777,horodecki2009quantum,RevModPhys.84.1655}.
+The maximally entangled Bell states have played a significant role in illustrating the nature of quantum correlations, as well as their usefulness in quantum tasks \cite{bell1964einstein,10.5555/1972505}.
 They have found applications in quantum cryptography \cite{ekert1991quantum}, quantum teleportation \cite{bennett1993teleporting}, super dense coding \cite{bennett1992communication}, to mention a few well known examples.
 The three particle Greenberger–Horne–Zeilinger (GHZ) state \cite{greenberger1989going}, its generalisations and W-states are known to show stronger non-locality and different entanglement properties \cite{agrawal2006perfect,Joo_2003}.
 These states have found use in quantum information splitting \cite{PhysRevA.59.1829,hsieh2010quantum,saha2012n}, quantum teleportation \cite{agrawal2006perfect,tsai2010teleportation,nandi2014quantum,adhikari2020probabilistic} and revealed subtle phase structure in atomic systems \cite{RevModPhys.84.1655,Parit:19}.
-It has been shown that a pure EPR pair \cite{tsai2010teleportation} and a more general form of two qubit \cite{nandi2014quantum} can be teleported deterministically and faithfully, using GHZ like states as a channel and performing projective measurements over the GHZ like basis states.
-In contrast, a GHZ state and an SLOCC equivalent W-class state \cite{agrawal2006perfect} can only teleport an arbitrary single qubit state.
-Moreover, quantum secret sharing via the GHZ like states has been shown to be more efficient as compared to GHZ states \cite{hsieh2010quantum}.
-From the application perspective, the GHZ like states are more robust and efficient as compared to GHZ and W-class of states.
 Significantly, the implementation of quantum tasks has revealed the physical nature of the quantum non-local correlations \cite{vedral2014quantum}.
-The non maximally entangled states fail to teleport deterministically \cite{AGRAWAL200212} and the three qubit states get divided into two distinct classes \cite{PhysRevA.62.062314}; the GHZ class shows deterministic teleportation and W class fails to do so \cite{gorbachev2003preparation}.
-The entangled states of higher dimensions are under intense investigation \cite{erhard2020advances} as they provide advantage over qubit states and show better quantum correlations by strongly violating the Bell's inequality.
-Entanglement has also thrown considerable light on correlations in spin chains \cite{PhysRevLett.91.207901,Das_2013} and quantum many body systems \cite{amico2008entanglement}.
+The entangled states of higher dimensions are under intense investigation as they provide advantage over qubit states and show better quantum correlations by strongly violating Bell's inequality \cite{erhard2020advances}.
+Entanglement has also thrown considerable light on correlations in spin chains and quantum many body systems \cite{PhysRevLett.91.207901,Das_2013,amico2008entanglement}.
 Therefore, understanding of the physical nature of entanglement has attracted considerable attention in the current literature \cite{vedral2014quantum,mitra2015long,erhard2020advances}.